Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 - Eventually, the center becomes hollowed and covered with a thin skin, which can become sore and open.

-Usually, basal cells grow slowly.
+Usually, basal cell carcinomas grow slowly.
 They are rarely deadly.
 Most basal cell cancers do not need to be treated as an emergency.
 However, because late treatment can cause disfigurement, they should be removed as early as possible.

-Basal cell cancers that are most likely to spread include those that are larger than 1 centimeter, scar-like, and those located on the cheek, nose, neck, earlobe, eyelid, or temple.
+Basal cell carcinomas that are most likely to spread include those that are larger than 1 centimeter, scar-like, and those located on the cheek, nose, neck, earlobe, eyelid, or temple.

-Squamous cell cancer of the skin is the second most common type of skin cancer.
+Squamous cell carcinoma of the skin is the second most common type of skin cancer.

-Squamous cell cancer develops from flat, scale-like skin cells called keratinocytes, which lie under the top layer of the epidermis.
-Most squamous cell cancers occur on sun-exposed areas, largely the forehead, temple, ears, neck, and back of the hands.
+Squamous cell carcinoma develops from flat, scale-like skin cells called keratinocytes, which lie on top of the basal cell layer of the epidermis.
+Most squamous cell carcinomas occur on sun-exposed areas, largely the forehead, temple, ears, neck, and back of the hands.
+Burns or other heat-related injured sites are more likely to develop squamous cell carcinoma.
 People who have spent considerable time sunbathing may develop them on their lower legs.
-Squamous cell cancers occur more often than basal cell cancers in African Americans and Asians, and are more common in men than women.
+Squamous cell carcinomas occur more often than basal cell cancers in African Americans and Asians, and are more common in men than women.

 - Squamous cell carcinoma in situ (also called

 Bowen disease) is the earliest form of this type of cancer.
-The cancer has not invaded surrounding tissue.
-Cancer areas appear as large reddish patches (often over 1 inch or 2.5 centimeters) that are scaly and crusted.
+The cancer is confined to the epidermis and has not invaded the deeper dermis.
+Cancer areas can appear as reddish patches (often over 1 inch or 2.5 centimeters) that are scaly and crusted.
+They can look like warts.

 - Invasive squamous cell carcinoma is more likely to spread.
 The skin cancer lesions can grow rapidly (over weeks to months) or slowly (over years).
 Eventually they break into an open wound (become ulcerated) that will not heal.